Rashford has 'taken responsibility for his actions,' say Manchester United | Flashscore.com

 The Premier League club had said initially that the England forward, who was reportedly seen at nightspots in Belfast earlier in the week, was not well enough to be in the squad for the FA Cup match.

-United said then that the 26-year-old had "stayed at Carrington to train as he recovers".
+United said then that Rashfod had "stayed at Carrington to train as he recovers."

 "He reported ill and the rest is an internal matter," manager Erik ten Hag told reporters on Sunday.
 "It is an internal matter.
 As I said, we will deal with it.
 I will deal with it."